adrianomolin/adrianomolin/README.md

 - 🔭 I’m currently working on **WaiterAPP (JStack)**

-- 🌱 I’m currently learning **React Native using Typescript and mobile development**
+- 🌱 I’m currently learning **React using Typescript and mobile development**

 - 🤝 I’m looking to help with **anything**